nivinsrinivas/starlink_assignment/README.md

 4. Finally run: `./execute_pipeline.sh`

 5. The prediction will be displayed in the terminal.

-### Check `Run the prediction script!` block in Github Actions job to see the final output.

 ## Implementation details
 ### Custom Extractor for SpaceX API